ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 - Location (where?)
 - Invoice (How?)

+You will probably need mixed views from every entity, after that, we can go to the next step and choose the architecture.

 ### 2. Choosing Architcture: Centralized Vs Virtualized

 [Slide of Choosing MDM Model: Centralized Vs Virtualized]

 Should we create data structures to save temporaly information from the systems?
-Or should we reuse the information directly from the sources?
+Or should we reuse the information directly from the sources and create a virtual layer?

 To be honest, we have always used the Centralized approach.
-Mostly because almost always we need some field to make sense of the data, for example to recomend product between them, to save a reference of a document produced by the centrilized system, for historical purposes (e.g. generated quote id).
+Mostly because almost always we need some field to make sense of the data, for example to recomend products between them, to save a reference of a document produced by the centrilized system, for historical purposes (e.g. generated quote id), are a few examples.

 ### 3. Identify Source Systems

+Now, we need to identify the sources, CRM, In-Store sales, warehouses, supply chain, finance, marketing...

+The central model will create a super set of data, where websites, mobile apps, and other applications can reference the "Golden Record"

+Ideally, this central aplication will provide an API, a set of commands to comunicate directly with the centralized data once, as opposed to communicat to the original sources one by one.

 ### 4. Matching Strategy

+This is a fundamental part of your integration.
+If your matching strategy is not realistic, then all of your investment will be lost!

+Matching is the process of crossing the records of different systems and tying them into the one record, and identified as equivalent.
+So if it's left half way, the system won't be useful

+Ideally, we select an automatic matching rule, and then we let humans check review them and fix them.

+**Step 1.
+Unique fields matching rules**
+Rules to be added so the system can check and automatically match records from both systems.
+For example email or social security number for people, SKU's for products, or combinations of fields such as (last name + date of birth)

+We can add a list of rules for the system to check, and if match is found then create an automatic match.

+**Step 2.
+Fuzzy Matching**
+For recommending matching strings such as names, product names and addresses where human error or different entry standards between systems can cause slight variations in similar values eg: “Joe Smith” vs “J Smith”.

+Match scores are created between each fuzzy logic match, for example, using this [Java library](https://github.com/xdrop/fuzzywuzzy), it would be somehitng like

+`FuzzySearch.ratio("mysmilarstring","myawfullysimilarstirng")= 72`

+`FuzzySearch.ratio("mysmilarstring","mysimilarstring") = 97`

+And the rule could be `if ratio > 85` then do a match.

+**Step 3.
+Matching Approval: Key Role**
+Ideally you would have 2 kind of review:

+1- By someone internally
+2- By end users

+Both should have a way to comunicate a mismatch if found.

+**Step 4.
+Remember to allow manual matching**
+Finally, your system should be able to allow manual matching, to address exceptional cases.

 ### 5. Master Records

+Once a matching has been applied to the records, an internal reference table is maintained with the unique ids of the matching entities of the systems and a Master ID that holds the reference of both systems.

+Data administrator will have the ability review and un-match between systems if necessary.

 ### 6. Survivorship fields

-### 7. Harmonization (Push the Information)
+In general, this concept refers to defining the attributes or fields to be used from each system.

+## What techonology to use
+I do not have a straight answer for this, I can only give my opinion.

+There are several vendors out there, but last time I checked, very few where key on hand solutions, and none cheap since they usually serve the Enterprise sector.
+Business need to pay for the software, maintainence, and hours for dealing with your data and empowering employees.

+Companies invest in their own technologies, and get it right, have huge returns and many times experience huge grow, and reuse the tech to move into other markets.

+Based on our experience this is our proposed Techonology Stack and Development Methodology

+## Tech Time

+- Jhipster
+- Audits
+- Elastic search
+- Angular for the backend
+- Hibrid technology such as Ionic/React for mobile

+## Get returns fast using Agile and prototyping